 The green energy revolution is underway, and a seemingly unlikely source could be fueling the future for the transition away from fossil fuels: Nuclear energy.

 Nuclear energy has been around for several decades, but it is being touted as a viable method to supplement renewable energy sources during the transition away from traditional energy sources.
-Investing in uranium presents a way for you to gain exposure to the growing market.

 What Are Uranium ETFs?